abysal/arun/README.md

 ##Conclusion:
 In this way, the project was completed using RESTFUL API which is used to retrieve data from backend.
+This project can be taken as a reference for future works.